cactoes/leaguepp-connector/README.md

 ## league++connector
-A league of legends client api connector
+A league of legends client api connector, using websockets

 > [!NOTE]
 > Windows only since league is windows only